DHTMLX/docs-suite/docs/form/api/toggle/toggle_setvalue_method.md

 @signature: {'setValue(selected: boolean): void;'}

 @params:
-- `selected: boolean` - the state to be set for the checkbox
+- `selected: boolean` - the state to be set for the toggle

 @example:
 form.getItem("toggle").setValue(true);